arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 #### Using `tf.nn.batch_normalization()` (lower level)

 If you want to implement a lower level batch_normalization function, you will use `tf.nn.batch_normalization()`.

-@TODO
+See the documentation for more details.
+[This jupyter notebook](https://github.com/arthurcgusmao/dlnd_batch_normalization/blob/master/Batch_Normalization_Solutions.ipynb) can be of help as well.